ProgramistaZpolski/scriptCaptcha/README.md

-# scriptChapta
+# scriptCaptcha
-A Chapta where you have to write JavaScript programs to pass
+A captcha where you have to write JavaScript programs to pass
 ![Screenshot](https://raw.githubusercontent.com/ProgramistaZpolski/scriptChapta/master/scc.png)<br>
 To get stared, create a div in your DOM.
 Then, in your JavaScript write:
 ```js